PEM-Humboldt/biomodelos-sdm/modelling/README.md

 ## How to run

-1. Create a folder and move (uncompressed) the content of this repository and "maxent.jar" file (downloaded previously) there.
-For better results choose a root directory like "C" or "D" in windows to create the folder (working directory).
+1. Download and uncompress the content of this repository (biomodelos-sdm) and "maxent.jar" file (downloaded previously) there.
+For better results choose a root directory like "C" or "D" in windows to move the folder (working directory).

-2. Open RStudio and create a new project using the folder created as working directory.
+2. Open RStudio and open the project: biomodelos-sdm.Rproj inside the modelling folder of the repository.
 It can be achieving doing the next.
 First, click on tool bar "File" (upper left of the RStudio window).
-Second, "New Project".
-In the opened window, click on "Existing Directory".
-After that, browse into the computer folder structure until reach the folder created in the step 1.
-Last, get click on "Create Project". *Note: For a bit more experimented users, this step is comparative to setup a working directory with* `setwd()`.
+Second, "Open Project".
+In the opened window, browse into the computer folder structure until reach the folder uncompressed before in the step 1 and go to the folder "biomodelos-sdm/modelling/". *Note: For a bit more experimented users, this step is comparative to setup a working directory with* `setwd()` at the cited folder.

 3. Create in RStudio a new script.
 It can be achieve going to "File" tool bar, "New File" and then "R Script".
 It may well be used the icon "New file" right under the tool bar "File" or using the keyboard shortcut "Ctrl+Shift+N" in windows.

-4. Load the setup functions of **BioModelos 2**.
-In the script editor type
+4. Load the setup function store in the **biomodelos-sdm/modelling/**.
+Type in the script editor:

 ```
 source("setup.R")
 ```

 5. Then run it using the icon "Run" or the keyboard shortcut "Ctrl+Enter" in windows.
 You will find four new objects in the environment (upper left portion of the RStudio window)
-+ *vector.packages* vector character that stores the name of each package necessary to run **BioModelos 2**
++ *vector.packages* vector character that stores the name of each package necessary to run the **biomodelos-sdm** tool
 + *do.install* automatic installation of needed packages
 + *do.check* function to verify if the installation of vector packages was successful
 + *do.load* automatic loading of needed packages
 + *do.folder.structure* function to create folders to organize work process in the working directory.

 6. Run the automatic installation in the editor script.
 The process will install the packages stored in the 'vector.packages' object.
-In case of showing a compilation window procedure accept as it diminish likely of installation errors, it is slower than a traditional method, so be patient.
-In case of showing an updating message in the RStudio Console (left down in the window),  Warning: if you have a version of ENMeval package lower or higher than 0.3.1 it will be replace by the former.
+In case of asking for a compilation window procedure accept it, this will diminish chances of installation errors, it is slower than a traditional method, so be patient.
+Warning: if you have a version of ENMeval package lower or higher than 2.0.3 it will be replace by the former.

 ```
 do.install(vector.packages)
 ```